ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 |      RateYaw                   | 127 |     Copter                            |
 +--------------------------------+-----+---------------------------------------+

-These outputs provide the FeedForward terms from the attitude control loops, scaled by the ATC_RAT_X_FF PID parameter values for roll/pitch/yaw for use with external vehicle controllers.
+These outputs provide the FeedForward terms from the attitude control loops, scaled by the ATC_RAT_x_FF PID parameter values for roll/pitch/yaw for use with external vehicle controllers.

 DEFAULT VALUES
 --------------